Stevieag/stevieag.github.io/_posts/2026-02-22-Obsidian-as-a-Second-Brain-for-Security-and-DevOps.markdown

 ## Step 6: Use Obsidian While You Work, Not After

-The big unlock is keeping Obsidian open *while* you’re:
+The big unlock is keeping Obsidian open *while* you're:

 - Doing a THM room.
 - Debugging a production issue.